-TOPICS ACTIVITY DESCRIPTION MAIN ACTOR REQUIRED PUBLIC-PRIVATE COOPERATION Training and awareness raising Promote the net benefits of the PI based on the concept of the triple bottom line: people, planet, profit.
-Civil society Government, Companies and their Associations Realise education and training programs for logistics professionals to increase the level of network integration skills in real business practice.
+TOPICS ACTIVITY DESCRIPTION MAIN ACTOR REQUIRED PUBLIC-PRIVATE COOPERATION ng and ss raising Promote the net benefits of the PI based on the concept of the triple bottom line: people, planet, profit.
+Civil society Government, Companies and their Associations Training awareness Realise education and training programs for logistics professionals to increase the level of network integration skills in real business practice.
 Training and Education providers Companies and their Associations